liquidcheats/PurpleBot/README.md

 # Purplebot
 A Roblox UI Exploit inspired by Splix, BBot, Inoria

-Used in the Linoria script hub: https://kyaru.cloud
+Used in the PurpleBot script hub:

 ###### Example Script:
 * [Get Script](Example.lua)